Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\markj{We now turn our attention to deciding whether a given undirected \leoo{binary} network can be oriented to become a directed network of a certain class, with no information given about the location of the root or the reticulation vertices.
-Formally, given a class~$C$ of directed networks, we may state the problem as follows:}
+\markj{We now turn our attention to deciding whether a given undirected \leoo{binary} phylogenetic network has a $C$-orientation for a given class $C$ of directed binary phylogenetic networks.
+Unlike {\sc Constrained Orientation} we are given no information about the location of the root or the reticulation vertices.
+Formally, given a class $C$ of directed binary phylogenetic networks, the problem of interest is as follows:}